Alestrix/venusos2influx/README.md

 specific to my setup might still be hard-coded
 - Dockerize
 - Make path of config file configurable via command line parameter (maybe not needed once containerized)
-- Reducing the effect of jitter: Maybe set wating time to 0.9s instead of 1s, thus making sure that every 1s-Interval has **at least** one measurement.
-Best to make this conigurable.
+- ~~Reducing the effect of jitter: Maybe set wating time to 0.9s instead of 1s, thus making sure that every 1s-Interval has **at least** one measurement.
+Best to make this conigurable.~~ (Done)

 ## Why?